 This particular specimen is a little tired cosmetically, and the base has been home at some point to a family of woodworm.
 But the machine itself is still in perfect working order, and I couldn’t resist the temptation to negotiate a price.

-The unit weighs in at 15lbs and is packed full of interlocking cogs and pinwheels.
+The unit weighs in at 15lbs.
+Every part of the internal space is full of interlocking cogs and pinwheels.
 It’s quite an absorbing experience to turn the various cranks, and to watch the machine multiplying or dividing to 13 significant digits.
 (I know, that’s not everyone’s idea of fun…) There’s even a loud bell that rings when the output display “overflows”, warning you that there are not enough digits available.

-As far as I can make out, based on research into the model and serial number, this example dates to just after the First World War.
+Based on my research into the model and serial number, this example dates to just after the First World War.
 In its time, the Triumphator must have been a leading business efficiency tool.
-I find it extraordinary to consider that almost 100 years ago somebody may have used this very machine to calculate their company’s monthly accounts.
+Almost 100 years ago somebody may have used this very machine to calculate their company’s monthly accounts.

-As an Information Technology professional (and a one-time software developer), I often reflect on what has changed in our industry in the last 100 years – but also on how much of this change would have been impossible without the innovation and ingenuity of the people who designed machines like the Triumphator, Enigma and the Bombe.
-Of course we should not forget Pascal and Babbage, who designed some of the earliest mechanical calculators, starting as long ago as the 17th century.
+As an Information Technology professional (and a one-time software developer), I often reflect on what has changed in our industry in the last 100 years.
+How much of this change would have been impossible without the innovation and ingenuity of the people who designed machines like the Triumphator, Enigma and the Bombe.
+Of course we should not forget Pascal and Babbage, who created some of the earliest mechanical calculators, starting as long ago as the 17th century.

-Most of the systems and technology that we use today rely on principles that go back to the early 20th century, and beyond.
-Even leading-edge software is often based largely on mathematical or philosophical concepts that were developed far earlier than we might imagine.
-In today’s markets that are always greedy for the new, it is all too easy to lose sight of the old.
+Most of the technology that we use today relies on principles that go back far earlier than the 20th century.
+Even leading-edge software leverages mathematical or philosophical concepts that took shape hundreds of years ago.
+In today’s markets that are greedy for the new, it is all too easy to lose sight of the old.

-This Triumphator now sits on my writing-desk as a reminder that innovation is sometimes about using old ideas in new ways, not just about inventing new concepts.
+This Triumphator now sits on my writing-desk.
+It is my reminder that innovation sometimes requires old ideas to be used in new ways.
+It is not always about inventing new concepts.
 Recognising what not to change can sometimes be the key to success.